Strawberry Poppy Seed Pasta Salad

 This vibrant salad combines tender pasta, sweet strawberries, creamy goat cheese, crunchy pecans, and fresh spinach, all dressed in a tangy homemade poppy seed vinaigrette.
 Quick to assemble and full of summer flavor, it can be served as a crowd-pleasing main or colorful side.
 Customize with your favorite cheese or nuts and enjoy with a chilled beverage.
 For best results, keep the strawberries and cheese separate until serving if prepping ahead for gatherings.

-A bowl of pasta salad with strawberries and poppy seeds.
-Save This
+A bowl of food with strawberries, spinach, and pasta.
+Save It

 Strawberry poppy seed pasta salad makes any potluck or picnic feel like summer in a bowl.
 With sweet berries tucked between creamy goat cheese and crunchy toasted nuts, every forkful is a testament to how simple ingredients become something memorable.
 The tangy vinaigrette wakes up the whole dish, and the pretty colors make it a centerpiece I turn to again and again when strawberries are at their brightest.